Free Things to Do in Orlando

 Tackle the Lake Apopka Wildlife Drive

 I recommend tackling the Lake Apopka Wildlife Drive if you have a nature-loving family.
 This drive takes approximately one hour.
-Heading out early in the morning almost guarantees the opportunity to spot plenty of birds, alligators, and other native wildlife.

 Explore the Oakland Nature Preserve